venichka/DFB_Pulse_text/Response_DFB_Pulse_PRApplied.md

 **Response**

-In our simulations we take into account several hundred of the Bloch modes of the plasmonic structure which form together the EM field distribution in the active medium.
-However, our simulations show that the resulting the EM field distribution slightly changes in the first and second stage of the output pulse evolution.
-In other words, there is a dynamical equilibrium between relaxation and propagation of the EM field on the one hand and the stimulated amplification of the EM field in the active medium on the other hand.
+In our simulations we take into account $\sim 500$ Bloch modes of the plasmonic structure which form together the EM field distribution in the active medium.
+However, our simulations show that the *resulting* EM field distribution slightly changes in the first and second stage of the output pulse evolution.
+In other words, there is a dynamical equilibrium between relaxation and propagation of the EM field outside the pump beam on the one hand, and the stimulated amplification of the EM field in the active medium on the other hand.
 We use the fact of the constancy of the EM field distribution to construct the single-mode model.
 We consider that there is a single collective mode, the EM field distribution of which coincides with the EM field distribution found in the numerical simulations of the multimode problem.
 This assumption allows to derive the single-mode laser equations.
 The results obtained in the framework of the single-mode model are in good agreement with the results of the multimode model, see Figs. 2(a), 4 and Fig. 5a.

-The change of the EM field distribution from Fig 3d to 3f is associated with a stronger decrease of the population inversion in the third stage of the response.
+The change of the EM field distribution from Fig. 3d to 3f is associated with a stronger decrease of the population inversion in the third stage of the response.
 This leads to a violation of  the dynamical equilibrium between relaxation, propagation of the EM field and the stimulated amplification of the EM field in the system.
 As a result, the EM field distribution begins to change, and the intensity of the EM field begins to decrease.

 We added the appropriate explanations in the revised version of the manuscript.

 **2.** *Regarding the figures, the order of Figure 5b and 5a can be switched since 5b appeared earlier in the main text.
 In Figure 5b, what are the units of t_delay?
 Figure 3 needs additional labeling such as scale bar and timing point of chosen snapshots, and the authors can add more explanations in the figure caption such as the meaning of dashed circles.*

 **Response**

 We have made the required changes.
 We changed the order of Figs. 5a and 5b.
 We indicated the units for $t_\text{delay}$ in Fig. 5b.
-We added scale bar to the Figure 3; we indicated in the figure caption the time moments corresponding to the intensity field distribution in Figures 3.
-We described the meaning of dashed circles in the Figure 3.
+We added a scale bar to the Fig. 3; we indicated in the figure caption the time moments corresponding to the intensity field distributions in Figs. 3.
+We described the meaning of dashed circles in the Fig. 3.

-We also changed the caption to Figure 3.

-In the previous version:

-"Field distribution of the collective mode when ..."

-In a new version:

-"Distribution of the EM field intensity on the surface of plasmonic DFB laser when ..."

 **3.** *The authors point out the similarity of Eq.
 (15) to the time dependence of a superradiant burst, and how that system resembles the current problem and approach (page 6).
 The parallelism between these two systems is interesting; however, these few sentences seem out of place relative to the major discussion on ultrafast stages of the laser response.
 We suggest this information be moved to the introduction or conclusion section, and presented as either as potential motivation or future prospect of study.*

 **Response**

-We placed all mentions to the superradiance problem to the Conclusion section of the manuscript and noted the potential interest in studying the similarity of the observed phenomenon and superradiance.
+We placed all mentions to the superradiance problem to the <u>Conclusion</u> section of the manuscript and noted the potential interest in studying the similarity of the observed phenomenon and superradiance.